Scurvide/twinbase-dlt/README.md

 DLT_TYPE="Ethereum Sepolia Testnet"
 DLT_HTTP_NODE=https://sepolia.infura.io/v3/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 DLT_GAS_PROVIDED=100000
+DLT_AUTOMATIC=false
 ```

-Once the secrets are set, the GitHub Action `Submit twin document hash to DLT` is run automatically on commit.
+Once the secrets are set, and the `DLT_AUTOMATIC` variable is set `true`, the hashes are automatically updated to the ledger on code push or pull requests.
 Only hashes of twin documents that have changed are stored to the DLT.

 **Information of the transaction and hash is stored to a `hash-info.json` file within the twin folder.** The value `transactionHash` in this file can be used to discover the transaction within the DLT.
 The hash found in the DLT transaction as `input` should match the `twinHash` value found in `hash-info.json`.